 Consent to cookies can be provided by several actions.
 Subject to the local authority, these actions may include continued browsing, clicking on links or scrolling the page.
 In many cases, clicking on “ok”, closing the banner or continued navigation of a cookie-installing website can be considered active consent to the placing of cookies — provided that users had been previously and clearly informed about this consequence.

 - Technical cookies strictly necessary for the provision of the service.
 These include preference cookies, session cookies, load balancing, etc.

-- Statistical cookies managed directly by your organization (not third-parties), provided that the data is not used for profiling*
+- Statistical cookies managed directly by you (not third-parties), providing that the data is not used for profiling*

-- Statistical (anonymized) third-party cookies (e.g. Google Analytics)*
+- Anonymized statistical third-party cookies (e.g. Google Analytics)*